The Gaussian formula and spherical aberration of the static and moving curved mirrors from Fermat's principle: Applications of Fermat's principle on a relativistic curved mirror

-where $\dot{f} \equiv \frac{df}{dh}$.
-Eq.~(\ref{derivative-f}) indicates that the change of $\bar{f} (h,v)$ with respect to the change of $h$ decreases as the moving speed of the mirror system increases, due to the multiplication of a small value of $\frac{1}{\gamma}$ on $\dot{f}(h)$.
-It means that when the mirror system is moving at a considerably high speed, the shift of the intersection point between the reflected ray and the principal axis is relatively small so that the position of the intersection point may be considered as a fixed point.
-Hence the spherical aberration of the relativistic mirror system may be reduced by increasing its moving speed.
-However, since the spherical aberration relation suffers the Lorentz contraction, the focal point of the mirror system moving with high speed will also be reduced according to Eq.~(\ref{focal-moving-conic}).
+Eq~(\ref{absolut-error-moving}) shows that the absolute error in the relativistic case differs from the static one by the factor $\frac{1}{\gamma}$.
+This means that when the mirror system is moving at a considerably high speed, the difference of $\bar{f}(x)$ from $\frac{R}{2 \gamma}$ is relatively small so that the position of the intersection point may be considered as a fixed point.
+Hence the spherical aberration of the relativistic mirror system may be reduced by increasing its speed.
+However, since the spherical aberration relation suffers the Lorentz contraction, the focal length of the mirror system moving with high speed will also be reduced according to Eq.~(\ref{focal-moving-conic}).
 As an illustration, Figure~\ref{aberration-moving-spherical} for the relativistic spherical concave mirror clearly indicates this effect.
-For the relativistic parabolic mirror, no spherical aberration takes place regardless of the speed of the mirror system.
-However, the focal length reduces as the speed increases due to the Lorentz contraction.
+In the static case, as discussed in (\ref{paraxial}) of Section~\ref{aberration-static}, the paraxial region of a spherical mirror is $x < 0.304911$ with absolute error within $\delta_f \leq 0.025 R$.
+To attain the same absolute error within a larger range of $x$, we have to solve $\bar{\delta}_f (x) = 0.025 R$ for a specific value of $x$.
+For example, to attain the same absolute error of $0.025 R$ within the region $x < 0.5$, the mirror system must be moving with the speed $v > 0.946329 c$.
+In general, the minimal speed $v$ in which the absolute error is within the range $\bar{\delta}_f \le \delta_0$ and the paraxial region within $x < x_0$ for a given mirror shape with eccentricity $e$ is, from Eq.~(\ref{absolut-error-moving}),